How to Beat the Twin Cities’ Winter Driving Conditions

 - Give yourself enough time.
 The only way you can do this is to follow the previous steps.

 - Stay alert.
-It’s important to do this anytime you drive, but especially when the weather turns crappy.
-It’s not just the conditions you have to think about but the other people on the road.
+It’s important to do this anytime you drive, but especially when the weather turns bad.
+It’s not just the conditions you have to think about but the other people on the road too.

 You know the people we’re talking about.
 They always seem to be in a big truck or SUV.
 What they fail to realize is just because they have 4-wheel drive just don’t mean they can stop any faster.

 The other thing you have to do is make sure your car and tires are up to snuff.
-You want you equipment best suited to handle the situations you encounter.
+You want your equipment best suited to handle the situations you encounter.

 Of course, even if you follow these tips it doesn’t guarantee you will be free from accidents.
 At the same time, if you don’t follow these tips you put yourself in great risk.